leaveoscaralone/react-graphql-project/theory.md

 The order in which topics are presented has a meaning, although it’s not completely strict.
 Some students prefer to tackle a couple topics together, switching between them as they progress, while others prefer to focus on one subject at a time.
 Find what works best for you.

-Next to each section we indicate an estimate of how many hours should approximately take you to complete it.
-Depending on your familiarity with the topic, it might actually take more or less time: don’t worry about it, just make sure you understand the subject well.
+Next to each section we indicate an estimate of how many hours should be approximately required to complete it.
+Depending on your familiarity with the topic, it can take more or less time: don’t worry about it, just make sure you understand the subject well.

 ## 1. Become an editor guru (5 hrs)